Concerto in F

 About this Piece

-In the year 1925, in addition to continuing to satisfy a large public clamoring for more of his sweet and tender, buoyant and rambunctious songs that could be sung, whistled, and hummed, George Gershwin took another foray into the classics.
-This one, the Concerto in F for Piano and Orchestra, was an even more ambitious venture than the previous year’s Rhapsody in Blue: a full-fledged concerto in time-honored three-movement form and a work that was all Gershwin, down to his own orchestration, which had not been the case with Rhapsody in Blue.
+In addition to continuing to satisfy a large public clamoring for more of his sweet and tender, buoyant and rambunctious songs that could be sung, whistled, and hummed, George Gershwin took another foray into the classics in 1925.
+This one, the Concerto in F for Piano and Orchestra, was even more ambitious than the previous year’s Rhapsody in Blue: a full-fledged concerto in time-honored three-movement form and a work that was all Gershwin, down to his own orchestration, which had not been the case with Rhapsody in Blue.

 Those who thought Tin Pan Alley’s super-composer had gotten the “serious” bug out of his system with Rhapsody were wrong—in a way.
-Although the phenomenally talented and successful songwriter turned in earnest to the serious musical forms of concerto, symphonic poem (American in Paris), and opera (Porgy and Bess), he didn’t change his musical persona for the concert hall—no split personality for Gershwin.
-Whereas most American composers of his era, many with a far more highly developed traditional background than he had, were writing in the fashionable European styles, Gershwin cultivated his mother tongue—the one truly original American vernacular: jazz.
+Although the phenomenally talented and successful songwriter turned in earnest to the serious musical forms of concerto, symphonic poem (An American in Paris), and opera (Porgy and Bess), he didn’t change his musical persona for the concert hall—no split personality for Gershwin.
+Whereas most American composers of his era, many of whom had far more traditional musical training, were writing in the fashionable European styles, Gershwin cultivated his mother tongue—the one truly original American vernacular: jazz.

-It may be true that Gershwin’s jazz has a highly polished commercial veneer, and that what is considered the real—that is, improvisational—jazz burned brightly for only a relatively small audience.
-Still, there is no denying the strength and originality of the Gershwin product, in whatever form it appears.
-As for the Concerto in F, it is jazz all the way, and a remarkable achievement for a 27-year-old tunesmith.
+It may be true that Gershwin’s style has a highly polished commercial veneer, compared with what is considered real—that is, improvisational—jazz.
+Still, there is no denying the strength and vitality of the Gershwin product, in whatever form it appears.
+As for the Concerto in F, it is jazz all the way and a remarkable achievement for a 27-year-old tunesmith.

-The Paris connection was for Gershwin extremely important.
+The Paris connection was extremely important for Gershwin.
 His admiration for French music is certainly made tangible in the Concerto’s Adagio second movement.
-There, an extended (46-bar) introduction confined almost exclusively to winds and brass (no piano at all) conjures an ambiance that goes directly to the heart of Debussy and, somewhat, of Ravel.
+An extended (46-bar) introduction confined almost exclusively to winds and brass (no piano at all) conjures an ambience that goes directly to the heart of Debussy and Ravel.
 Thematically, the main tune that finally emerges in the piano is hinted at early in the introduction by a muted trumpet.
 The fascinating manipulations of this theme by piano and orchestra and the figurations and filigree that evolve from it show Gershwin at his most inventive and bracing.
-The construction of the movement is highly original, what with the reappearance of the introduction prefacing a piano cadenza that in turn leads into the “big” tune of the movement—a Gershwin song that is, well, irresistibly Gershwin.
-The melody is given the grand concerto treatment and holds up very well until it is cut off abruptly for a nostalgic, abbreviated return of the motif from the introduction, this time intriguingly scored for piano and flute.
+The construction of the movement is highly original, with the reappearance of the introduction prefacing a piano cadenza that in turn leads into the “big” tune of the movement—a Gershwin song that is, well, irresistibly Gershwin.
+The melody is given the grand concerto treatment until it is cut off abruptly for a nostalgic, abbreviated return of the motif from the introduction, this time intriguingly scored for piano and flute.

 The outer movements are, expectedly, fast ones that the composer, in a brief analytical note, described as follows: